-Let Deer Creek Appraisals help you determine if you can eliminate your PMI
+Let Deer Creek Appraisals help you discover if you can eliminate your PMI

-A 20% down payment is typically the standard when getting a mortgage.
-The lender's liability is often only the difference between the home value and the sum remaining on the loan, so the 20% supplies a nice cushion against the costs of foreclosure, selling the home again, and typical value fluctuations on the chance that a borrower defaults.
+A 20% down payment is usually the standard when buying a house.
+The lender's risk is generally only the remainder between the home value and the sum due on the loan, so the 20% provides a nice buffer against the expenses of foreclosure, reselling the home, and regular value fluctuations on the chance that a purchaser defaults.

-During the recent mortgage upturn of the last decade, it was widespread to see lenders requiring down payments of 10, 5 or often 0 percent.
-A lender is able to endure the additional risk of the small down payment with Private Mortgage Insurance or PMI.
-This supplemental plan covers the lender in case a borrower defaults on the loan and the worth of the house is lower than the balance of the loan.
+During the recent mortgage upturn of the mid 2000s, it became common to see lenders taking down payments of 10, 5 or sometimes 0 percent.
+How does a lender endure the additional risk of the low down payment?
+The solution is Private Mortgage Insurance or PMI.
+This supplemental plan protects the lender if a borrower defaults on the loan and the value of the house is less than what is owed on the loan.

-PMI can be costly to a borrower in that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and often isn't even tax deductible.
-It's money-making for the lender because they secure the money, and they get the money if the borrower is unable to pay, contradictory to a piggyback loan where the lender takes in all the damages.
+PMI is costly to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and oftentimes isn't even tax deductible.
+Contradictory to a piggyback loan where the lender absorbs all the damages, PMI is favorable for the lender because they obtain the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can home buyers keep from bearing the expense of PMI?
+How can home buyers refrain from paying PMI?

-The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-Smart homeowners can get off the hook beforehand.
-The law promises that, upon request of the home owner, the PMI must be dropped when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+Wise home owners can get off the hook beforehand.
+The law states that, upon request of the homeowner, the PMI must be dropped when the principal amount equals only 80 percent.

-Because it can take many years to arrive at the point where the principal is just 20% of the initial amount of the loan, it's important to know how your home has increased in value.
-After all, all of the appreciation you've accomplished over time counts towards dismissing PMI.
-So why pay it after the balance of your loan has fallen below the 80% threshold?
-Even when nationwide trends hint at plummeting home values, understand that real estate is local.
-Your neighborhood might not be adhering to the national trends and/or your home might have secured equity before things simmered down.
+It can take countless years to reach the point where the principal is only 20% of the initial amount of the loan, so it's important to know how your home has increased in value.
+After all, every bit of appreciation you've acquired over the years counts towards dismissing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% threshold?
+Your neighborhood may not be adhering to the national trends and/or your home may have acquired equity before things cooled off, so even when nationwide trends hint at declining home values, you should realize that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-As appraisers, it's our job to keep up with the market dynamics of our area.
-At Deer Creek Appraisals, we know when property values have risen or declined.
-We're experts at pinpointing value trends in Denver, Jefferson County and surrounding areas.
-Faced with information from an appraiser, the mortgage company will generally drop the PMI with little anxiety.
-At which time, the homeowner can delight in the savings from that point on.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
+It's an appraiser's job to recognize the market dynamics of their area.
+At Deer Creek Appraisals, we're experts at recognizing value trends in Denver, Jefferson County and surrounding areas, and we know when property values have risen or declined.
+When faced with data from an appraiser, the mortgage company will often do away with the PMI with little anxiety.
+At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: